 My internship was with the Central Information Management team, which manages the firm's fund data.
 As this team works closely with lots of others around the business, I learnt about their responsibilities as well as several other functions in investment operations.

 During my placement I found ways to improve some of the team’s processes and helped them shorten delivery times.
 It didn't matter that it was an unconventional route into finance either.
 At Baillie Gifford, it's about the skills and perspective you have rather than what subject you studied

-One of the reasons I decided to apply to the graduate programme was that Baillie Gifford really cares about its staff.
+One of the reasons I decided to apply to the graduate programme, after the internship, was that Baillie Gifford really cares about its staff.
 In engineering, I could have found myself working 14 hour days and living on oil rigs.
 While at Baillie Gifford, I could have a challenging job that I would really enjoy but also be home in time to have a life outside of work.